leap-stc/leap-stc.github.io/docs/compute/hub_access.md

 ### Pre-requisites

 - Register for a LEAP account to use the *The hub*.
-Details can be found on the [Introduction / Getting Started](../introduction/getting_started.md#registration) page.
+Details can be found on the [Introduction / Getting Started][registration]

 - Install [websocat](https://github.com/vi/websocat) on your local machine.
     `pip install websocat` works on Mac OS, and pre-built binaries [are available](https://github.com/vi/websocat/releases)